 5. Put Your Worries Here Journal

 I know, I know, another journal – but hear me out on this one.
-Whenever I felt anxious or couldn’t stop worrying about all the possibilities in life, I would turn to this journal.
+Whenever I felt anxious or couldn’t stop worrying about all the possibilities in life, I would turn to this mindfulness journal.
 With a lovely green color scheme, each page was filled with different exercises that helped get down all the worry and anxiety onto paper, allowing me to release it from myself.
 Schab encourages you to analyze those worries, acknowledge them, and then release them.
-Some of the activities include writing down your worries and then ripping out the page and throwing it away, drawing or describing the stressor in your life, and even just filling pages with doodles or creative writing.
-While not a substitute for therapy, it IS recommended that you turn to this book in addition to speaking to a professional in order to better understand your feelings in a non-judgmental way
+Some of the writing prompts include writing down your worries and then ripping out the page and throwing it away, drawing or describing the stressor in your life, and even just filling pages with doodles or creative writing.
+While not a substitute for therapy, it IS recommended that you turn to this book in addition to speaking to a professional in order to better understand your feelings in a non-judgmental way.

-6. Color Happy Coloring Book
+6. Color Happy Adult Coloring Books

 Unfortunately, this wouldn’t be a real “how to destress” post if I didn’t include at LEAST one coloring book.
-Coloring can be a very cathartic activity when you’re anxious or stressed.
+Coloring can be a very cathartic self care activity when you’re anxious or stressed.
 This coloring book has a large variety of pages and is perfect for when you just need time to sit down and destress.
 Being able to just sit down and color a page or two really can work wonders for stress, especially since there’s no expectations or pressure when it comes to being artsy.